-In parallel with an increase in foreign ownership of shares in Swedish companies, situations Situations arise in which anthe offeror making a takeover bid to shareholders of such companies must is required not only to observe the Swedish rules of but must also take into account rules in one or more foreign jurisdictions in addition to the Swedish rules.
+Situations arise in which the offeror is required not only to observe the Swedish rules but must also take into account rules in one or more foreign jurisdictions.
 Drafting an offer to meet the requirements in all of the jurisdictions concerned may prove to be very time-consuming and expensive.
 In such circumstances, in accordance with section 1.2, the offeror may request an interpretation of the rules by the Securities Council and, where so required, exemption from the obligation to address the offer to shareholders in all jurisdictions and from the obligation to apply the Swedish rules in full in all respects.
-In accordance with established practice, there There is no need to apply for exemption in respect of shareholders in jurisdictions outside the European Economic Area provided that, at the time the offer is made, the number of shares held by shareholders in such a jurisdiction may be assumed to represent only a negligible proportion of the total number of shares in the company (up to three per cent), the relevant shares are not admitted to trading on a marketplace in the jurisdiction, and there are no other circumstances of sufficient weight to justify any other procedure.
+There is no need to apply for exemption in respect of shareholders in jurisdictions outside the European Economic Area provided that, at the time the offer is made, the number of shares held by shareholders in such a jurisdiction may be assumed to represent only a negligible proportion of the total number of shares in the company (up to three per cent), the relevant shares are not admitted to trading on a marketplace in the jurisdiction, and there are no other circumstances of sufficient weight to justify any other procedure.
 The rules apply not only to offers for all of the shares in the offeree company, but also to partial offers.
 Section II.16 contains certain provisions that apply exclusively to partial offers.